-Mr. Bhawanishankar Sharma - Chairman

-- Mr. Vikram Sharma Managing Director

-- Mr. Dakshendra Brijballabh Agrawal Non executive Director

-- Mr. Vijay Joshi Company Secretary

-- Mr. V.P.
-Singh Independent Director

-- Mr. Vinod Agarwala Independent Director

-- Mr. Sushil Kumar Mishra Independent Director

-- Mrs. Payal Agarwal Independent Director

-- Mr. Pankaj Prakash Sharma- CEO
+Mr. Bhawanishankar Sharma - Chairman Mr. Vikram Sharma - Managing Director Mr. Dakshendra Brijballabh Agrawal - Non executive Director Mr. Siddharth Jain- CFO Mr. V.P.
+Singh - Independent Director Mr. Vinod Agarwala - Independent Director Mr. Sushil Kumar Mishra - Independent Director Mrs. Kaveri Deshmukh - Women Independent Director Mr. Pankaj Prakash Sharma- Non Executive Director and other explanatory information to the consolidated financial statements as at and for the year ended 31 March 2023 All amounts are in Indian Rupees and in lakhs

-(e) Other related parties (where transactions have taken place during the year)

-Companies in which key management personnel or their relatives have significant influence
+(d) Other related parties (where transactions have taken place during the year) Companies in which key management personnel or their relatives have significant influence

-- Supreme Housing and Hospitality Private Limited

-- Kalyan Sangam Infratech Limited

-- Green Hill Barter Private Limited

-- BHS Housing Private Limited

-- Supreme Innovative Buildings Private Limited

-- BVB Infracorp Private Limited

-- BVR Infracorp Private Limited

-- VSB Infracorp Private Limited

-- Rudranee Infrastructure Limited (Refer note 4 below)
+Supreme Housing and Hospitality Private Limited Kalyan Sangam Infratech Limited Green Hill Barter Private Limited BHS Housing Private Limited Supreme Innovative Buildings Private Limited BVB Infracorp Private Limited BVR Infracorp Private Limited VSB Infracorp Private Limited Rudranee Infrastructure Limited (Refer note 4 below)

-- Sanjose Supreme Tollways Development Private Limited (w.e.f 10 August 2018) (Refer note 1)
+Sanjose Supreme Tollways Development Private Limited (w.e.f 10 August 2018) (Refer note 1)

-- Note 1 : w.e.f 10 August 2018, the Group cease to have significant influence as the company has been referred for liquidation.
+Note 1: w.e.f 10 August 2018, the Group cease to have significant influence as the company has been referred for liquidation.

-Note 2 : Though the Group's investment in these entities exceed 50% of the total share capital, these entities have been classified as jointly controlled entities.
+Note 2: Though the Group's investment in these entities exceed 50% of the total share capital, these entities have been classified as jointly controlled entities.
 The management has assessed whether or not the group has control over these entities based on whether the group has practical ability to direct relevant activities unilaterally.
 In these cases, based on specific shareholders agreement, the management concluded that the group does not have practical ability to direct the relevant activities unilaterally but has such ability along with the other shareholders.